-If you want to succeed you need a clear vision for how your content publishing and your social networks support potential customers at each stage of the entire journey.
-If you don’t see how your content bridges the gap between awareness and action, don’t be surprised if customers also fail to negotiate their way across.
+To succeed you need a clear vision for how your content publishing and your social networks support potential customers at each stage of the entire journey.
+Can’t see how your current content bridges the gap between awareness and action?
+Don’t be surprised if customers also fail to negotiate their way across.

 And if the following discussion sounds a bit like AIDA, that’s because it is.
 Just because we’re doing B2B marketing on line it doesn’t mean we have to forget solid and proven principles.
 Tools, techniques and technology let us do everything on a greater scale, at lower cost and with fewer restrictions.
 But what we’re trying to achieve is pretty much the same: get potential customers to know who we are, understand what we do, make a connection to their own needs, and trust us to deliver.